-Alberta’s heartland is a myriad of landscapes, from the foothills of the Rockies in the west to an endless expanse of golden plains and aspen parkland stretching east to Lloydminster at the Saskatchewan border.
+Alberta’s heartland is a montage of landscapes, from the foothills of the Canadian Rockies in the west to an endless expanse of golden plains and aspen parkland stretching east to Lloydminster at the Saskatchewan border.
 The land is sprinkled with lakes and ponds left by retreating glaciers.
-The winding Red Deer River plays a leading role in the region's agricultural bounty, not to mention the best place in the province for inner tubing on a lazy afternoon.
+The winding Red Deer River plays a leading role in the region's agricultural bounty, not to mention the best place in the province for a paddle on a lazy afternoon.

 Long summer days are filled with hiking, biking, riding, fishing, boating and beaches.
 Get out on the prairie and into 360 degree views of plains and big sky.
 Embrace winter with the locals in a game of pond hockey.
 Snowshoe, cross-country ski, snowmobile, and ice fish.
-Take a picture of hay bales in the snow that look like frosted wheat cereal.
+Take a picture of snow covered hay bales that look like frosted wheat cereal.

-South and east of Red Deer is one of our best kept secrets: Dry Island Buffalo Jump Provincial Park, the site of choice for Cree ancestors to drive bison herds over the flat topped mesa that gives the park its name.
+Southeast of Red Deer is one of our best kept secrets: Dry Island Buffalo Jump Provincial Park, the site of choice for Cree ancestors to drive bison herds over the flat topped mesa that gives the park its name.
 At the apex of the Canadian Badlands, the park is home to almost as many dinosaur fossils as found further south.
-The biggest find is our very own Albertosaurus – think of him as a cousin to T-Rex and just as fierce.
+The biggest find is our very own Albertosaurus – think of him as a cousin to T-rex and just as fierce.

 Experience Alberta’s Wild West firsthand.
-Drive the Cowboy Trail through cattle country from Mayerthorpe on Hwy 22 all the way down to the US border.
+Drive the Cowboy Trail through cattle country from Mayerthorpe at the top of Hwy 22 all the way down to Cardston in the deep south.
 Connect with the people and places that keep the ranching legacy alive and kicking.